rackerlabs/support-how-to/content/how-to/exchange/public-folders-availability-for-hosted-exchange-2013/index.md

 - Exchange 2013 and 2016 customers are allowed to have up to 25 folders per domain with 250 MB of storage for each folder.

-- Exchange 2010 customers will continue to have unlimited use of public folders.
+- Exchange 2010 customers continue to have unlimited use of public folders.

 - A new control panel interface will be released for all customers.